erjank/teaching/practices.md

 *   It gives the more advanced learners in the class something useful to do.
 Rather than getting bored and checking Twitter during class, they often take the lead in recording what's being said, which keeps them engaged, and allows less advanced learners to focus more of their attention on new material.
-Keeping the more advanced learners busy also helps the whole class stay engaged because boredom is
-    infectious: if a handful of people start updating their Facebook profiles, the people around them will start checking out too.
+Keeping the more advanced learners busy also helps the whole class stay engaged because boredom is infectious: if a handful of people start updating their Facebook profiles, the people around them will start checking out too.

 *   The notes the learners take are usually more helpful *to them* than those the instructor would prepare in advance, since the learners are more likely to write down what they actually found new, rather than what the instructor predicted would be new.

 *   Glancing at the notes as they're being taken helps the instructor discover that the class didn't hear something important, or misunderstood it.

-We usually use [Etherpad][etherpad] for collaborative note-taking, though many instructors have shifted to [Google Docs][google-docs], both because it scales better and because it allows people to add images to the notes.
+We usually use [Etherpad][etherpad] or [Google Docs][google-docs] for collaborative note-taking.
+The former makes it easy to see who's written what, while the latter scales better and allows people to add images to the notes.
 Whichever is chosen, classes also use it to share snippets of code and small datasets, and as a way for learners to show instructors their work (by copying and pasting it in).

 Shared note-taking is almost always mentioned positively in post-workshop feedback.
 However, it's also common for participants to